 The estimated cost of these community assets is $48.5 million, which is less than half the $121 million sale price of these public lands.

-As you can imagine, a project of this scale consists of several stakeholders: the community, the Toronto District School Board, the City of Toronto, the Province of Ontario and the Developers.
-All stakeholders need to work together to ensure transparent and appropriate development of the site.
+We can influence the stakeholders in these projects: the Toronto District School Board, the City of Toronto, the Province of Ontario and the developers are all seeking our approval and buy-in for these development.
+Stakeholders need to work together to ensure transparent and appropriate development of the site.
 We want people to contact any of the key players to voice your thoughts, concerns and opinions about any aspect of the site’s development—the new school, the proposed community hub or the development itself—as it evolves.

-Building a Better Bloordale is an independent community network invested in making the Bloor-Dufferin Development the best possible for Bloordale, Bloorcourt and Toronto.
+Building a Better Bloor Dufferin is an independent community network invested in making the Bloor-Dufferin Development the best possible for Bloordale, Bloorcourt and Toronto.

 We are a group of volunteers—residents, businesses, parents—who care about our neighbourhood.
-We are vocal about the planning and design process; the building of 2,000 condo and rental units on the site, and; the absolute need for a rebuilt Bloor Collegiate, a cultural and social community hub, as well as other amenities.
-We strive to provide information about the development of the nine-acre on the south-west corner of Bloor and Dufferin Streets.
-We are working to build relationships and lines of communication with the various stakeholders to ensure that your voice is heard.
+We are vocal about the planning and design process; the building of 4,000 condo and rental units on the two sites, and; the absolute need for a rebuilt Bloor Collegiate, a cultural and social community hub, as well as other amenities.
+We strive to provide information about the development of the 17-acres on the south-west corner of Bloor and Dufferin Streets and at Dufferin Mall.
+We are working to build relationships and lines of communication with the various stakeholders to ensure that our voice is heard.

-The June 7 election of a Progressive Conservative Government throws the whole funding formula into question.
-Further, Premier Doug Ford’s passage of a bill to cut the number of councillors in the City of Toronto from 47 to 25 has made the situation even more difficult.
-These changes will also affect Toronto District School Board ward boundaries.
+The June 7, 2018, election of a Progressive Conservative Government threw the whole funding formula into question.
+Further, Premier Doug Ford’s passage of a bill to cut the number of councillors in the City of Toronto from 47 to 25 made the situation even more difficult.
+These changes also changed Toronto District School Board ward boundaries.

 Your voice will be even more important in this municipal chaos.
 Ask questions about our community and how the development of Bloor Dufferin can help preserve our educational assets, social diversity and cultural heritage.